-Unlock button in the center of Cryptomator window.
+Unlockbutton located at the center of the Cryptomator window.

-You can either just close this Window by clicking
+You can either close the confirmation window by clicking

-Reveal Vault in order to show your unlocked vault in your file manager.
+Reveal Vault to show your unlocked vault in your file manager.

-On Windows, you can choose the drive letter of the virtual drive for each vault via the advanced vault options.
+On Windows, you can choose the drive letter of the virtual drive for each vault using advanced vault options.

 Locking a vault